CS5610-Khoury-Lionelle/LabMagicEightBall/Instructions/README.md

     <p id="answer"></p>
 ```

+:memo: [Discussion Item]: What is the `type` used for with button.
+Why would we have it `button` and not `submit` in this case?
+Note that submit is more common!

 Go ahead and refresh your page again.
-While it looks alright, "add your description here" doesn't make much sense, so :fire: go ahead and update the instructions of what we want people to do.
+While it looks alright, "add your description here" doesn't make much sense, so :fire: update the instructions of what we want people to do.
 In this case, if they click 'ask' a 'magic eight ball' random answer will be displayed.
 You could put something as simple as "Welcome to the Magic Eight Ball!
 Ask a question and click the button to see your answer."

 :memo: [Discussion Item]: Using the inspect side bar, highlight various elements.
 What is it doing?
 What happens if you change an element in the side bar, then refresh?